-Just worth to mention what GDPR stands for, as it seems to be a nice way to start explaining what actually GDPR is.
+Just worth mentioning what GDPR stands for, as it seems to be a nice way to start explaining what actually GDPR is.

 What is the GDPR?

-GDPR is short for “General Data Protection Regulation”, may sound familiar enough, but it is a whole new regulation of personal data protection in the EU (any organization that handles data about EU citizens, whether the one is located in the EU or not) with an effective date of May 25, 2018.
+GDPR is short for “General Data Protection Regulation”, and may sound familiar enough.
+Still, it is a whole new regulation of personal data protection in the EU (any organization that handles data about EU citizens, whether the one is located in the EU or not) with an effective date of May 25, 2018.
 The GDPR obviously intends to help protect any personal data and provide extended rights around it.

-The “D” in GDPR means you have to deal, with a lot of data, but does that mean GDPR should bother you, as a e-Commerce website owner.
+The “D” in GDPR means you have to deal, with a lot of data, but does that mean GDPR should bother you, as an eCommerce website owner?

 GDPR could affect you and your online store, in the following cases:

-- You use Google Analytics to track and collect data on visitors.
+- Use Google Analytics to track and collect data on visitors.

-- You use registration form on your Website.
+- You use the registration form on your Website.

 - Your website has a newsletter functionality.

-- You have a contact form to keep in touch with your site visitors.
+- A contact form is available on your website to maintain communication with your site visitors.